Pearl (cultural festival)

 Pearl is the annual national cultural fest of BITS Pilani, Hyderabad Campus.
 Initially introduced in 2009 as an intra-college festival, a year after the foundation of BITS Pilani, Hyderabad, the fest grew into a national level college cultural fest with participation from more than 50 colleges across India with footfall around 8000.
 Pearl hosts a variety of cultural events and competitions which include music, dance, literary, photography and quizzing.
-The fest also hosts talks and pro-shows with celebrities and bands of national and international renown appearing and/or performing during the fest in the 9 years since its inception.
+The fest also hosts talks and pro-shows with celebrities and bands of national and international renown appearing and/or performing during the fest in the 15 years since its inception.

 History

 The idea of a college fest for BITS-Pilani Hyderabad was initially conceived by its students in the first academic year of the campus, 2008–09.
 It was named Pearl in reference to the popularity of Hyderabad for its pearls.
 Initially envisioned as a cultural-cum-technical fest of the campus, the first edition of Pearl was organized in 2009 as a conglomeration of intra-college competitions.
 The following year, it turned into an inter-college festival with participants from 50 colleges across India attending it.
 Since inception, the organization of Pearl has been solely the responsibility of the students of BITS-Pilani Hyderabad.
 For the first four years, i.e. 2009–2012, Pearl consisted of both technical and cultural events.
 In 2013, however, the technical events were separated and began being organized as the technical fest of the campus, ATMOS.

-Over the 9 years since its first edition, the fest grew into one of the biggest fests in the states of Telangana and Andhra Pradesh and a widely known college fest across India.
+Over the 15 years since its first edition, the fest grew into one of the biggest fests in the states of Telangana and Andhra Pradesh and a widely known college fest across India.
 National and international artists and bands including Farhan Akhtar, Grammy-winning Wolfmother, Vishal–Shekhar, Strings, Xandria, and Dark Tranquility have performed during the pro-shows of the fest.
 In each edition of Pearl since 2010, the organizing body has based the events and shows of the fest on a theme.
 The themes of the editions so far are:

-Pearl 2020, which was scheduled to be conducted from March 20 to 22, was cancelled amid the COVID-19 pandemic that was threatening the people all over the world.
+Pearl 2021, which was scheduled to be conducted from March 20 to 22, was cancelled because of the COVID-19 pandemic.